Vai al contenuto principale

 Written test

-• The written test consists of 6 modules, each of which may include one or more open-ended questions or multiple-choice questions (MCQs).
+• The written test consists of 6 modules, each of which may include one or more open-ended questions or multiple-choice questions (MCQs), depending on the specific module.
 All questions will pertain topics included in the syllabus.

 • The total duration of the written test is 120 minutes.